alibaba/hooks/packages/hooks/src/useMemoizedFn/index.en-US.md

 ### The function returned by `useMemoizedFn` will not inherit properties from fn itself?

-The function returned by `useMemoizedFn` is entirely different to the reference of the passed `fn`, and it does not inherit any properties from `fn` itself.
+The function returned by `useMemoizedFn` is entirely different from the reference of the passed `fn`, and it does not inherit any properties from `fn` itself.
 If you want to preserve the properties of the function itself after memoization, `useMemoizedFn` currently does not fulfill that requirement.
 In this case, consider downgrading to using `useCallback` or `useMemo` instead.

 Related issues: [2273](https://github.com/alibaba/hooks/issues/2273)